Lambosaurus/hives-and-torches/systems/weapons.md

 This weapon requires two hands to wield

 ## Versatile
-This weapon can be wielded with a second hand to increase its dice
+This weapon can be wielded with one or two hands.
+When wielded with two hands - its weapon dice is increased.

 ## Throwing
 This weapon can be thrown without [disadvantage](rolls.md#disadvantage).
 When thrown, [Range](#range) is 20ft.